GitJuski/Linux-servers/h4-GJ(In-progress).md

 # Introduction

-In task x I was assigned to summarize two different posts.
+In task x (Karvinen 2024), I was assigned to summarize two different posts.
 The first post is a report by Susanna (lehto 2022) titled "Teoriasta käytäntöön pilvipalvelimen avulla (h4)" and it can be found at [https://susannalehto.fi/2022/teoriasta-kaytantoon-pilvipalvelimen-avulla-h4/](https://susannalehto.fi/2022/teoriasta-kaytantoon-pilvipalvelimen-avulla-h4/) and the second post is guide by Tero (Karvinen 2017) titled "First Steps on a New Virtual Private Server – an Example on DigitalOcean and Ubuntu 16.04 LTS" and it can be found at [https://terokarvinen.com/2017/first-steps-on-a-new-virtual-private-server-an-example-on-digitalocean/](https://terokarvinen.com/2017/first-steps-on-a-new-virtual-private-server-an-example-on-digitalocean/).

 The rest of the assignment is again divided into subtasks.
 I'm was supposed to rent a vm from the cloud, configure it and make it host a website.
 Finally I also had to rent a domain name which I already had done before this assignment.